Using Documint? If you switch to Typeflow, we offer you a 20% discount!

 Many users rely on integrations, and it's important to consider how each tool connects with other platforms.

-Typeflow focuses on seamless integration with Airtable, which is perfect for users who primarily work with Airtable data.
+TypeFlow focuses on seamless integration with Airtable, which is perfect for users who primarily work with Airtable data.

 • Airtable